Namespaces are an organization tool in the .NET framework that allows us to group classes and other related programming elements under the same name.

 Creating a Namespace in .NET

-The creation of a namespace in .NET is done by declaring the namespace
+Creating a Namespace in .NET is done by declaring the keyword namespace

 namespace MyNamespace